 St Basil's is a Voluntary Aided, Catholic School.
 Our vision 'Everyone striving for excellence together', and mission, 'We love, learn and succeed following Jesus' reflects our Christian values and permeates the life and work of our school.
-The school is a larger than average two form entry primary school with a decreasing role of approximately 269 pupils (Dec' 22)
+The school has historically been a larger than average two form entry primary however has a decreasing number of pupils on roll, 224 (September 2024) due to higher than national falls in birth rates across borough.

-The school serves a deprived white, British community (school location & pupil base quintile 5 'most deprived' Oct'22).
+The school serves a mainly white, British, deprived community (school location & pupil base well above average ISDR Dec '23)).
 Children come from a wide variety of socio-economic backgrounds many with limited experiences.

-The school is the top 20% of all school for the proportion of FSM (Whole School 53% December '22).
-The proportion of pupils eligible for FSM has risen steadily over recent years (37% Oct '18, 48% Sept'21 53% Dec' 22).
-Covid has not significantly affected the proportion of pupils eligible for FSM.
-75% FSM pupils have been eligible for FSM for ≥90% of their education and have experienced long term deprivation
+The school is the top 20% of all school for the proportion of FSM (ISDR June '23)The proportion of pupils eligible for FSM has risen steadily over recent years (37% Oct '18, 55% Oct '24).
+73% of pupils entitled to FSM have been eligible for 100% of their education and 82% for ≥90% and therefore have experienced significant long term deprivation (October'23).
 The school population has a high proportion of vulnerable pupils with safeguarding need, adverse childhood experiences and a number of hard to reach families.
-Consequently during partial school closures a high proportion of vulnerable pupils attended school.
-The Family Support Team (HT, 4 DSL's and EWO) work to minimise the negative and disruptive factors, including safeguarding and attendance, on pupil well-being.
+The Family Support Team (DSL ,5 DDSL's and EWO) work with families to minimise the negative and disruptive factors, including safeguarding and attendance, on pupil well-being and achievement.